elvece/bootstrap-practice/readme.md

 ##Bootstrap Practice
-Repo includes bootstrap files for reference and some practice work.
+Repo includes Bootstrap files for reference, some in class practice work, and the solutions to the homework Bootstrap exercises with Wild and Wacky Vegetables.